 - 15th January 2022 – Live performance at the Queen’s Hall, details coming soon!

 - 5th November – An introductory talk and ‘behind-the-scenes’ insights, livestreamed as part of a CI-lab event.
 Register here: CI Labs #19: Ocean ARTic Showcase Tickets, Fri 5 Nov 2021 at 19:00 | Eventbrite

 Background to Ocean ARTic

-A POP-led partnership bringing creatives and marine climate scientists together to explore the impact of climate change in the Arctic and Scotland through climate data and stories.
+A POP-led partnership that has brought together creatives and marine climate scientists together to explore the impact of climate change in the Arctic and Scotland through climate data and stories.

 The Ocean ARTic project will run until March 2022, with the following key components:

 - 1st April 2021: An online workshop providing a platform for creatives and marine climate scientists to discuss their work, also announcing the residency opportunity.